 The Bengal Cat

-The distinct, unique breed of spotted domestic cat derived from the ancestral crossing of a domestic cat such as an Abyssinian, American Short hair, Burmese or Egyptian Bengal cat is mixed Breeding with an Asian leopard cat.
+The distinct, unique breed of spotted domestic cat derived from the ancestral crossing of a domestic cat such as an Abyssinian, American Short hair, Burmese or Egyptian mixed Breeding with an Asian leopard cat.
 The name "Bengal" is derived from the Latin name of the Asian Leopard Cat, Feline Bengalensis.
 The domestic Bengal has inherited the exotic and stunningly wild spotted pattern from the Asian Leopard Cat, found in the wild all over Central Asia.
 This beautiful breed of cat is very loving, affectionate and friendly whilst retaining the uniqueness of its wild ancestors.

 The main credit for this breed is given to Jean Sudgen of the USA.
 Jean Sudgen crossed a black short haired domestic cat with a female Asian Leopard Cat in 1963.
 Offspring were produced proving that a second generation was possible.
 Further experiments were interrupted due to a death in the family.
 Later in 1975, Jean Sudgen, now Mrs. Jean Mill, acquired eight female hybrids from a geneticist called Dr. Willard Centerwall, who had been involved in a breeding program where Asian Leopard Cats were crossed with domestic cats as part of a study of feline Leukemia.
 Jean Sudgen Mills began again to further the new breed.
 This was the beginning of the exciting and exotic Bengal cat breed.
 Finally in 1984, the domestic Bengal we know today became recognized by the International Cat Association.